 The Keys Branch is our Chapter's newest Branch, officially becoming a "provisional" Branch in May 2011.
-Still in its formative stages, the Keys Branch generally hosts educational programs on a quarterly basis.
+The Keys Branch generally hosts educational programs on a quarterly basis.
 Check the Chapter's calendar of events for specific dates, or sign up for membership in the Chapter and receive notice of upcoming programs (in all Branches).
-The Keys Branch will generally begin their sessions with GREENworking at 5:30pm and moving on to an educational presentation starting at 6:30pm.
+The Keys Branch will generally begin their sessions with GREENworking at 5:30pm, moving on to an educational presentation starting at 6:30pm.
 Meeting locations and times are subject to change.

-The Chair of the Keys Branch is Ada Truesdell (right).
+The Chair of the Keys Branch is William Horn.
 The Branch's current standing committees and Chairs are as follows:

 The Branch Governing Council includes the standing committee Chairs (listed above) and the following Officers:

 The Branch's leadership team and committee make-up is comprised entirely of volunteers.
 Thanks solely to these unselfish individuals' dedication, passion, expertise and, very often, long hours of volunteerism, the Keys Branch is making terrific inroads in spreading the good word about green-building initiatives.
-If you are interested in learning about sustainability and green building, and if you value camaraderie, teamwork and fun, email Ada Truesdell and have a discussion about volunteering for our Branch.
+If you are interested in learning about sustainability and green building, and if you value camaraderie, teamwork and fun, email Bill Horn and have a discussion about joining our volunteer Branch family.
 You won't regret it!

 History of Our Branch

-With an ever-increasing number of members in Monroe County, as well as a solid leadership group, the Chapter's Board of Directors will consider moving the Keys group to full Branch status in the Fall of 2013.
+With an ever-increasing number of members in Monroe County, as well as a solid leadership group, the Chapter's Board of Directors formed the Keys Branch on a provisional basis as called for in the nonprofit organization's